D1rektX/Gothic2/README.md

 Multiple screens can cause Problems.
 To eliminate these set the Resolution to the same value on all Displays<br>
 If this does not work switch the Windows Display settings to **only show on Second Screen** - this can be done quickly by repeately pressing the **win + p** keys

-Nvidia game experience can also cause problems.
+Nvidia game experience can also cause problems, check that G-SYNC is disabled and the in game overlay (Shadow Play) are Disabled.

 144hz can cause problems.